 HIKING & CYCLING IN EL SALVADOR

 The best time for outdoor activities in El Salvador is during the dry season, from November to April.
+During this time explore the tropical mountain forests of Parque Nacional El Imposible.

 BEACH OPTIONS IN EL SALVADOR